STRONG SWIMMERS. CONFIDENT KIDS.

 In these stages, students learn personal water safety and benchmark swimming skills, including “Swim, float, and swim” and “Jump, push, turn, grab.”

-• Stage 1 – Water Acclimation: Students become comfortable with underwater exploration and learn to how to safely get out of the water if they fall in.
+• Stage 1 – Water Acclimation: Students develop comfort with underwater exploration and learn to safely exit in the event of falling into a body of water.
+This stage lays the foundation that allows for a student’s future progress in swimming.
 Move to Stage 2 when you are willing to go under water voluntarily, you can front and back float, and glide with assistance.

 • Stage 2 – Water Movement: Students focus on body position and control, directional change, and forward movement in the water, while continuing to practice how to safely get out of the water if they fall in.
 Move to Stage 3 when you can do a front and back float on your own, front and back glide for 5' (preschoolers" or 10' (school age).